Martin Potůček

+Martin Potůček is Czech academic and journalist.

 Education

 Potůček studied philosophy, mathematics, political science, and sociology at Masaryk University in Brno.
 He worked as a researcher at the Department of Complex Modelling, Sportpropag, and later in the Institute of Social Medicine and Organisation of Health Services in Prague, until 1989.
-He received his Ph.D. in Management Theory in 1989 from the University of Economics, Prague.
-He subsequently studied at the London School of Economics, receiving an M.Sc. in European Social Policy in 1991, and participated in a number of professional fellowship and exchange programs, including with the Eisenhower Exchange Fellowship in the United States (1992), Oxford University (1993–1994), the University of Konstanz (1997–2000), the Institute of Human Sciences in Vienna (1998) and Central European University in Budapest (1998–2000).
+He received his Ph.D. in management theory in 1989 from the University of Economics, Prague.
+He subsequently studied at the London School of Economics, receiving an M.Sc. in European social policy in 1991, and participated in a number of professional fellowship and exchange programs, including with the Eisenhower Exchange Fellowship in the United States (1992), Oxford University (1993–1994), the University of Konstanz (1997–2000), the Institute of Human Sciences in Vienna (1998) and Central European University in Budapest (1998–2000).

 Career

-In 1990 Potůček joined the newly established Faculty of Social Sciences at the Charles University in Prague.
-He habilitated there in 1992 as Associate Professor of sociology.
-In 1999, he became Full Professor of Public and Social Policy on the new study program he had co-founded.
-He served as the Director of the Institute of Sociological Studies at the same faculty from 1994 to 2003.
+In 1990 Potůček joined the newly established faculty of social sciences at the Charles University in Prague.
+He habilitated there in 1992 as associate professor of sociology.
+In 1999, he became full professor of public and social policy on the new study program he had co-founded.
+He served as the director of the Institute of Sociological Studies at the same faculty from 1994 to 2003.
 He established and has run the Center for Social and Economic Strategies there since 2000.